Collagen sits on a throne of lies

 - 0.02g valine

-That all adds up to less than one gram of essential amino acids that we need, per 100g of collagen, still with no tryptophan.
+That all adds up to less than one gram of essential amino acids that we need, per 100g of collagen, and still with none of the essential amino acid tryptophan.
 Which type of collagen are you getting in a little jar of collagen supplement, the mammal skin or the pork ligaments?
 Who can say.

 But anyway, both of these versions of collagen share two big problems.